AleManni/AudioInterfaces/README.md

 A storyboard have been added to the project in order to demonstrate the product.

-At the moment the following has been implmented and is fully functional:
+At the moment the following has been implemented and is fully functional:
 - Continuous knob
 - Stepped knob
 - Tap tempo (PadView)